Texas Prompt Payment Law

 - Does not include a state agency, except for Texas Correctional Industries.

 A payment is considered to be mailed when postmarked or electronically transmitted.
-Because state agencies are required to schedule vendor payments so that the state receives the maximum benefit, payments are scheduled as close to the due date as possible within the 30-day requirement.
-If the 30th day is on a weekend or a University of Texas at San Antonio (UTSA) or state holiday, the payment date is adjusted so that the payment is postmarked or electronically transmitted within or before the 30-day requirement.
+Because state agencies are required to schedule vendor payments so that the state receives the maximum benefit, UTSA schedules payments as close to the due date as possible within the 30-day requirement.
+If the 30th day is on a weekend or a UTSA or state holiday, UTSA adjusts the payment date so that the payment is postmarked or electronically transmitted within or before the 30-day requirement.

-Although UTSA generally does not process payments to vendors before they are due, payments may be processed earlier than the standard 30-day processing time when:
+Although UTSA generally does not process payments to vendors before they are due, payments may be processed earlier than the standard 30 days when

-- An early payment discount is available per terms of the purchase order, or as stated on the invoice;
+- An early payment discount is available per the purchase order terms or as stated on the invoice;

 - An earlier payment date is required for a sponsored project; or